 Each year the American Association for Neurological Surgeons (AANS) hosts its annual scientific meeting bringing together neurosurgeons from across the country.
 This year’s meeting entitled, “Changing Our Culture to Advance Patient Safety,” focuses on the patient-safety movement.
-HA staff members Aisha Heath, Director of Development, Karima Roumila, Director of Support and Education, and Ashly Westrick, Research Manager, join esteemed members of the medical community for this exciting event.
+HA staff members join esteemed members of the medical community for this exciting event.

-Youth historically bring a wave of energy and creativity in movements and in organizations.
-Our young adult and teen community is no different.
 Our Teens Take Charge (TTC) program provides support, training, awareness and fundraising opportunities so that teens can be an effective force in making their stories heard.
-It trains teenagers and young adults (and their siblings) who are affected by hydrocephalus to become self-advocates with both health professionals and with their legislators.
 As part of our interview series in commemoration of our 30th anniversary, our intern, Jessica Ford, sits down with Haylea Lynn Blank, to talk about growing up with hydrocephalus and her thoughts on the Hydrocephalus Association.